fatmamkhafagy/learn-javascript-course-notes/01-variables/03-let-and-const/README.md

 You should use const by default unless you know the value will change.
 ### Summary
-let: block-scoped, value can be reassigned.
+-let: block-scoped, value can be reassigned.
-const: block-scoped, value cannot be reassigned.
+-const: block-scoped, value cannot be reassigned.
-var: avoid using it – it's function-scoped and allows redeclaration.
+-var: avoid using it – it's function-scoped and allows redeclaration.

 ### Best Practice:
 Use const by default.
 Use let only when you plan to reassign the variable later.
 Avoid var completely in modern JavaScript.